Harvard Plate Stacks: Anna Palmer Draper, Edward Pickering and the Harvard Computers

 This individual support would be compounded by other donations, including the estate of Uriah A. Boyden to establish a Southern Hemisphere Observatory, first called Boyden Station, and later Boyden Observatory.
 Originally stablished in Arequipa, Peru in 1889, the Observatory would be moved to Maselspoort near Bloemfontein, South Africa where it still exists and operates under the Physics Department of the University of the Free State (UFS) since 1976.

 Over 60% of the Plate Stacks collection would be made at these two locations.
 Uniquely among other astronomical glass plate collections, the Harvard Plate Stacks has an equal length history and even use of the same instruments to create plates of the northern and southern celestial hemispheres.
 This would lead to the creation of the "Harvard Map of the Sky" in 1917, the first photographic image of the entire visible universe.
-Printed on glass plate negatives from original plates deemed to be the best of each quadrant of the night sky, 55 glass plate negative which would alter be expanded to 74 plates would be copied using an interpositive process to create multiple copies of glass plate negatives for sale and distribution to other observatories, university, and libraries.
+Printed on glass plate negatives from original plates deemed to be the best of each quadrant of the night sky, 55 glass plate negatives, which would later be expanded to 74 plates, would be copied using an interpositive process to create multiple copies of glass plate negatives for sale and distribution to other observatories, universities, and libraries.
 The first sets were offered around 1905 along with the "First Supplement to Catalogue of Variable Stars."
-According to Williamina Fleming's own published account, by October 1890, Harvard had photographed both the northern and southern hemispheres from Cambridge, MA and an earlier predecessor of the Boyden Observatory established on Mount Harvard near Chosica, Persu.
-This means that both the Harvard Plate Stacks contains the first photographic atlas of the visible universe, and even predates the much more known international collaboration and multidecade publication, Carte du Ciel.
+According to Williamina Fleming's own published account, by October 1890, Harvard had photographed both the northern and southern hemispheres from Cambridge, MA and an earlier predecessor of the Boyden Observatory established on Mount Harvard near Chosica, Peru.
+This means that both the Harvard Plate Stacks contain the first photographic atlas of the visible universe, and even predates the much more well-known international collaboration and multidecade publication, Carte du Ciel.
 The scale and volume of creating photographic plates would go largely unchanged with only minor pauses or lower production during the two world wars.

 Other major donations for women would help shape the collection and advance the fields of Astronomy and astrophysics.
-Catherine Wolfe Bruce would find the creation of a 24-in doublet telescope honoring her husband.
-This telescope would fist be installed in Massachusetts to capture the northern most stars before it was moved to a purpose-built building at Boyden in Arequipa as its centerpiece.
+Catherine Wolfe Bruce would fund the creation of a 24-in doublet telescope honoring her husband.
+This telescope would first be installed in Massachusetts to capture the northernmost stars, then moved to a purpose-built building at Boyden in Arequipa as its centerpiece.
 The Bruce telescope was the largest Astrograph at the time and would be used to create 30,000 glass plates.
-These plates known as the A series, are the largest measuring 14x17 inches and are some of the farthest seeing plates in the collection.
+These plates, known as the A series, are the largest, measuring 14x17 inches, and are some of the farthest seeing plates in the collection.